fszale/marketing-videos/README.md

 ### Configuration First
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: configuration driven development, json first
 - quote:

 ### Pattern Recognition
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Look for paterns, capture, configure and execute
 - quote:

 ### System Building
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Chains of action, scaleable chain
 - quote:

 ### Positive Reinforcement
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Recharge an engineer, nuance
 - quote:

 ### Laws of attraction
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Gravitational talent pull
 - quote:

 ### Problem solving
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Google away
 - quote:

 ### Understand me NOT
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: Yes, yes, yes, say that again...
 - quote:

 ### Lineage Tracking
-- opening: always a book or an item of interst (the hard thing about had things) sound - find royalty free music
+- opening: always a book or an item of interest (the hard thing about had things) sound - find royalty free music
 - topics: correlation id
 - quote: